EdwinVW/dapr-traffic-control/README.md

 ...
 ```

 If you use the `start-self-hosted.ps1` or `start-self-hosted.sh` scripts, specify `consul` as command-line argument.
+This will start the service with the `consul-config.yaml` config file.

 ## Dapr for .NET Developers